“I Was a Screw-Up, a Moral Failure! I Couldn’t Have ADHD!”

 “I think you have ADHD.”
 She nodded to emphasize it.

 I trusted this doctor implicitly.
-She had seen me through feeling depressed, through suicidality, through drug change after drug change after drug change.
+She had seen me through my low points and frequent medication changes.
 She was known as one of the best in the state.
 If she said I had ADHD, I had ADHD.

 I couldn’t have ADHD.
 I was a space cadet.
 I didn’t have common sense.
 I was “whifty.”
 I’d been told these things my entire life.
 I had a narrative, and that narrative said I was a moral failure.
 I was made this way, and by this way, I meant a mess.